kleene-project/klee/docs/klee_container_exec.md

 the container is restarted.

 `COMMAND` must be an executable.
 A chained or a quoted command does not work.
-For example, `klee container exec -a my_container sh -c "echo a && echo b"` works, but `klee container exec -a my_container "echo a && echo b"` does not.
+For example, `klee container exec my_container sh -c "echo a && echo b"` works, but `klee container exec my_container "echo a && echo b"` does not.

 ## Examples